 Always follows your vendor’s hardware recommendations for the server.
-Do not economize on your servers since backups can slow down significantly if the server lacks adequate resources.
-Test out the many third party tools available for helping with backups before selecting a suitable one to use.
+Do not economize on your servers, since backups can slow down significantly if the server lacks adequate resources.
+Test out the many third-party tools available for helping with backups before selecting a suitable one to use.

 Virtual environment backups can strain your resources due to the shared virtualization architecture.
 Thus, you need to plan your backup schedule to avoid stressing a single resource.
-For instance, never backup many virtual machines on one host or LUN concurrently.
+For instance, never back up many virtual machines on one host or LUN concurrently.
 Instead, try to balance your schedule to prevent overusing any resource.

 While scheduling prevents slow and degraded performance, testing allows you to know your backup’s recovery readiness.
 Testing is also important for troubleshooting problems, analyzing your tools and deciding whether or not to switch products.

 If your VM backups include transactional apps such as database and email servers, you should quiesce them to make sure that they are in a proper state for execution.
-This backup-type is referred to as application-consistent.
+This backup type is referred to as application-consistent.

 Before the backup starts, apps are paused to ensure that any outstanding transactions and writes are written to disk.
-This step ensures that the server is okay and that no data is lost if VM recovery is needed.
+This step ensures that the server is okay and that no data will be lost if VM recovery is needed.
 Quiescing only works with those apps that support the pausing and writing of pending data whenever necessary.

 VMware Tools has a driver that can work with Microsoft’s Volume Shadow Copy Service (VSS) to quiesce apps before backing them up.
-Necessity made other vendors come up with a similar drive to serve different operating systems.
+Necessity made other vendors come up with a similar driver to serve different operating systems.
 Ergo, always ensure that you use a supported driver and that your VSS service is enabled and configured to perform application-consistent backups.

 Virtual machine snapshots, while helpful, should never be used as your primary backup means.
 Snapshots are okay for short-term backups of virtual machines, but know that you incur penalties whenever you use them.

 You see, once a snapshot is created, all the VM’s disk writes are deflected to another new delta disk file making the original disk read-only.
-As data is written on the delta disk file, it grows in 16 MB increments with each increment causing a lock on the LUN where it resides, which can degrade performance.
-Ergo, the more snapshots you run, he more you impact the performance.
+As data is written on the delta disk file, it grows in 16 MB increments, with each increment causing a lock on the LUN where it resides, which can degrade performance.
+Ergo, the more snapshots you run, the more you impact the performance.